A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Other surveys

 \section{Other surveys}

 In the literature, many review papers have been devoted to the realm of quantum computation and information.
-Several surveys addressed quantum ML and its applications.
+Several surveys address quantum ML and its applications.
 However, very little has been said about QNNs, and reviews that include this topic often cover it marginally or lack a detailed discussion on the most recent achievements.
-For such a reason, we devoted our work mainly to review Variational Learning approaches which encompass Quantum Approximate Optimization Algorithms, Variational Quantum Eigensolver, Quantum Perceptrons, and Quantum Neural Networks.
-As the surveys that are already available in the literature cover extensively the basics of quantum computing and quantum machine learning, in the following, we briefly review some of them that may help the interested reader to approach these topics.
+For \h{this} reason, we \h{devote} our work mainly to \h{reviewing} Variational Learning approaches which encompass Quantum Approximate Optimization Algorithms, Variational Quantum Eigensolver, Quantum Perceptrons, and Quantum Neural Networks.

 Gyongyosi and Imre \cite{gyongyosi2019survey} reviewed the technological status of quantum computation and information systems by discussing several papers that can be useful for researchers interested in delving deep into specific aspects of quantum computations.
 Savchuk and Fesenko \cite{savchuk2019quantum} reported a brief analysis of some of the fundamental principles beneath quantum computing.
-McGeoch \cite{mcgeoch2020theory} presented a comparison between concepts and expected results based on a purely theoretical calculation about complexity theory and what is currently achievable and achieved on the modern physical realization of quantum processors based on quantum annealing.
-They also gave interesting insights about basic notions concerning the quantum annealing process, which is at the heart of the D-Wave quantum platforms, and what kind of problems can be solved on it.
-Preskill \cite{preskill2012quantum,preskill2018quantum} debated the concept of \quotes{quantum supremacy} and future potential of quantum computing.
+McGeoch \cite{mcgeoch2020theory} presented a comparison between expected results based on a purely theoretical calculation about complexity theory and what is currently achievable and achieved on the modern physical realization of quantum processors based on quantum annealing.
+They also gave interesting insights on basic notions concerning the quantum annealing process, which is at the heart of the D-Wave quantum platforms.
+Preskill \cite{preskill2012quantum,preskill2018quantum} debated the concept of \quotes{quantum supremacy} and \h{the} potential of quantum computing.